rapid7/metasploit-framework/docs/metasploit-framework.wiki/Creating-Your-First-PR.md

 ## Creating a New Branch for Your Code
 Once all of this is done, you will want to create a new branch for your code, which can be done by running `git checkout -b <your branch name here>`.
 This will snapshot the current branch that you are on, and use that to create a new branch with the name provided.
 Note that I did say snapshot.
-This is why its important to update the current branch's code to the latest version of Metasploit Framework available prior to running this command, otherwise the new branch will contain outdated code.
+This is why it's important to update the current branch's code to the latest version of Metasploit Framework available prior to running this command, otherwise the new branch will contain outdated code.

 ## Adding in Your Changes and Creating Meaningful Commit Messages